Go To The Dentist

 • When trying something new, giving your child control over some part of the event can help them feel more willing to try it.

-• The light above the dentist’ chair is bright, and can be upsetting for some children.
+• The light above the dentist’s chair is bright, and can be upsetting for some children.
 The dentist’s office often has sunglasses to borrow, but this is a great opportunity to give your child some control by letting them pick out a special pair of their own sunglasses to bring to the appointment to block out the light.
 Even with sunglasses, the light can sometimes be too bright for those kiddos with hyper-sensitivity to light.
 Try bringing a winter hat along too that can be pulled over your child’s eyes/sunglasses to block out even more light.
 Again, letting them pick the hat to bring gives them more control.

 • Bring rewards (lollipops, stickers, tablets), snacks, drinks, and even a favorite stuffed animal to help your child feel comfortable.
 If you bring your pretend play dentist kit, your child can give their stuffed animal a check-up while the dentist does your child’s check-up.